ubco-cmps/phys111_course/class/week02/learninglogs.md

 Part of undergraduate life and healthy living is finding ways to manage your stress and anxiety in a manner that is effective for you - this will look different for each person!
 If you want to explore additional resources, start with the ones listed at [UBCO Health & Wellness](https://students.ok.ubc.ca/health-wellness/) and see if the tips there work for you!

-Finally, remember (from the course syllabus): as I'm sure you're aware, *there is a global pandemic* happening right now and we could all use some extra compassion and humanity.
+Finally, remember (from the course syllabus):
+> As I'm sure you're aware, *there is a global pandemic* happening right now and we could all use some extra compassion and humanity.
-If you're going through something that is affecting you (course or otherwise), you are always welcome to come and talk to me about it.
+> If you're going through something that is affecting you (course or otherwise), you are always welcome to come and talk to me about it.
-If I am not able to help you myself, then I can probably direct you to the right person or resource.
+> If I am not able to help you myself, then I can probably direct you to the right person or resource.